 One in six couples experience challenges with fertility sometime during their childbearing years.

 Gundersen's Fertility Center can help make your dreams of starting or growing your family come true.
 You'll find many options available, from basic to advanced.
-While we treat complex fertility problems, we also help couples whose issues have easier solutions such as basic fertility evaluations, artificial insemination and ovulation induction.
+While we treat complex fertility problems, we also help couples whose issues have easier solutions such as basic fertility evaluations and ovulation induction to artificial insemination.

 Generally, couples should be evaluated after 12 months of attempting pregnancy without success - six months for women older than 35 or if there is a known problem.
 Couples can be seen at any point in their evaluation or treatment.
 In many cases, we will not need to repeat tests and procedures you may have already had elsewhere.
 This will be determined on an individual basis with your provider.